-Students interested in taking a gap year should contact the Admissions Office to discuss their options, and for help deciding if applying for admission before or after a gap year makes more sense.
+Students admitted as first-years to Pomona may request to defer their enrollment or take a gap year before matriculating.
+Students interested in taking a gap year should contact the Office of Admissions to discuss their options or for help deciding whether to apply for admission before or after a gap year.

 We do not approve requests to defer enrollment for less than one academic year or to attend Pomona part-time during a gap year.
 While deferring enrollment for one year is most common, requests for two-year deferrals will be considered under extraordinary circumstances, including multi-year religious obligations or mandated military service.

 Students have until May 1 to request to defer their entry to the College.
 Requests should be accompanied or followed up by a gap year proposal, submitted by May 8.